XBigTK13X/snowby/README.md

 # snowby

-Snowman's Emby
+Snowman's ~~Emby~~ Jellyfin

 ## WIKI

 A lot of information, including screenshots, can be found on the [WIKI](https://github.com/XBigTK13X/snowby/wiki).

-## Why not use the stock Emby client?
+## Why not use the stock Jellyfin client?

+This project started as an alternative desktop client for Emby.
+I have since moved the underlying server from Emby to Jellyfin.
+Although Jellyfin has a number of advantages, I still prefer the usability and some of the features in my client.

-I was unhappy with the audio output and subtitle handling on both the Android and Windows PC Emby clients.
-Emby server is the best tool for managing a large library of video content, but the players kept causing me annoyances.
+Originally with Emby, I was unhappy with the audio output and subtitle handling on both the Android and Windows PC clients.
+Emby server was the best tool for managing a large library of video content, but the players kept causing me annoyances.

-My Emby client really only works for my library.
+My client really only works for my library.
 If there is a request from someone to make it work on their setup, I am open to making the few small changes necessary to fit with another server instance.

-## Why use snowby?

-Especially if you are watching 4K UHD HDR content or anime, snowby does it better.
-It uses a different video player with better subtitle handling and can force Windows 10 into HDR mode depending on the video content.

-There are also a few features it provides outside of Emby's core functionality.

-- Pseudo TV channel generation and playback
-- Video content profiles for custom graphics filtering
-- Aggregating IPTV channels in a schedule view

 ## Helpful Links